Introduction to Form 10 K

 Below are mentioned some benefits :

-- Form 10 K explains the Company’s Finance, Risk and also gives an idea about the future prospect of Management.
+- Form 10 K explains the Company’s Finance, Risk, and gives an idea about the future prospect of Management.

 - Form 10 K is a prospectus for potential investors to take their investment decisions.